 - Completing La-Mulana's Hell Temple rewards you with the treasure of Hell Temple, the Skimpy Swimsuit.
 On top of having no effect on your gameplay, collecting it exposes you to a picture of Lemeza wearing it, followed by the sage Duracuets making fun of you.
 After all, didn't he warn you that you might regret seeing the treasure?

-- Upon completing the Bonus Level Of Hell and defeating the True Final Boss in under six minutes, Cave Story rewards you with a different cursor on the main menu.
+- Upon completing the Bonus Level Of Hell and defeating the True Final Boss in under six minutes, your reward is a different cursor and music on the main menu.
+Beating the level under even stricter time limits rewards you with different cursors, and some music which is never heard anywhere else in the game.

 - The game also does similar things with the Alien Medal, the Mushroom Badge, and the Clay Figure Medal.